 Day 3: White Mountain National Forest, New Hampshire

-ⓘ TIP: Just like the driving tour in Maine, this self-guided Kancamagus Scenic Byway driving tour is the best way to ensure you don’t miss anything on the way.
-Directions, local tips, and fascinating behind-the-scenes stories play automatically, based on your location.
-The app runs offline using GPS; no cell service needed.
+ⓘ TIP: Download this self-guided Kancamagus Scenic Byway driving tour to ensure you don’t miss any of the highlights.
+Directions, local tips, and intriguing behind-the-scenes stories are provided automatically, according to your location.
+The app runs offline using GPS; no cell service is needed.

 Where to spend the night in the White Mountains